Learning The Major Arcana Cards: What Do They All Mean?

 The Emperor

-It reminds you of the power and control you have over the things happening in your life.
+It reminds you of your power and control over the things happening in your life.

 The Hierophant – #5

-This card encourages you to always follow the rules.
+The Hierophant encourages you always to follow the rules.

 the hierophant